+The admissions process was discussed with the programme team, and the need to support learners transferring from other programmes to the third year of the programme.
+In addition, supports for the learners are provided in relation to the class size, with particular focus on learner retention and engagement.
+The panel commended the fact that the BA in Legal Studies programme facilitates an alternative RPL entry point for learners into the year 3 of this Bachelor of Laws (Hons) programme.
+However, the panel recommended that some interpersonal developmental work might be required to facilitate these BA in Legal Studies graduates' progression to this programme, to support integration of learners into an already established class group.

-The panel commended the fact that the BA in Legal Studies programme facilitates an alternative entry point for learners to the Bachelor of Laws (Hons) programme, by RPL into the year 3, thereby easing learners' ultimate access to a level 8 programme of those learners who might not otherwise get a chance to engage with an honours Law degree programme.
-The panel recommended that more communication would help learners progressing from the BA in Legal Studies to the Bachelor of Laws (Hons) to understand the concept of ordinary and honours degrees, and the ladder system which they support.
+The panel recommended that more communication would help learners progressing from the BA in Legal Studies to year 3 of the Bachelor of Laws (Hons) to understand the concept of ordinary and honours degrees, and the ladder system which they support.